appdev-lessons/codespaces-setup/content.md

 ## Closing and reopening a workspace

-Remember to keep the Codespace and live application browser tabs open as you work.
+Remember to keep the codespace and live application browser tabs open as you work.
 If you close the workspace window, you can always navigate to [github.com/codespaces](https://github.com/codespaces) to reopen it.

-To close a workspace just navigate to [github.com/codespaces](https://github.com/codespaces), scroll down to find the Codespace you want to stop, click the `...` menu, and select "Stop codespace":
+To close a workspace just navigate to [github.com/codespaces](https://github.com/codespaces), scroll down to find the codespace you want to stop, click the `...` menu, and select "Stop codespace":

 <!-- ![](/assets/codespace-setup-8.png) -->
 ![](https://res.cloudinary.com/dmxgp9oq2/image/upload/v1680218015/codespace-setup-8_smibgz.png)